How to meet accounting requirements for evergreen leases under IFRS 16 and ASC 842 using Nakisa’s lease accounting software

-Learn how to navigate the accounting requirements for evergreen leases (month-to-month leases) under IFRS 16 and ASC 842 and explore how Nakisa’s lease accounting software simplifies compliance, enhances efficiency, and supports seamless evergreen lease management.
+Learn how to navigate the accounting requirements for evergreen leases (month-to-month leases) under IFRS 16 and ASC 842 to enhance compliance and efficiency.

 Product Marketing at Nakisa